 - The storage subsystem supports simultaneous power-up of the system components; however, you should always follow the power-up sequence listed in the "Turning on the storage subsystem section" of the appropriate DS4000 Storage Subsystem Installation, User's, and Maintenance Guide during any attended power-up procedure. - A storage subsystem in an optimal state should recover automatically from an unexpected shutdown and unattended simultaneous restoration of power to system components.
-After power is restored, contact IBM technical support if any of the following conditions occur:

-- The storage subsystem logical drives and subsystems do not display in the Storage Manager graphical user interface (GUI). - The storage subsystem logical drives and subsystems do not come online. - The storage subsystem logical drives and subsystems seem to be degraded. - 4.
+After power is restored, contact IBM technical support if any of the following conditions occur: - The storage subsystem logical drives and subsystems do not display in the Storage Manager graphical user interface (GUI). - The storage subsystem logical drives and subsystems do not come online. - The storage subsystem logical drives and subsystems seem to be degraded. - 4.
 Turn on the power to each device, based on the startup sequence. - 5.
-(DS4700 Express DC models only) Turn on any attached disconnect devices. - 6.
-Turn on both of the power supply switches on the DS4700 Express.
-The green LEDs on the front and the back of the DS4700 Express should remain lit.
-If other amber Fault LEDs light, see "Solving problems" on page 175.
+Turn on both of the power supply switches on the DS4700.
+The green LEDs on the front and the back of the DS4700 should remain lit.
+If other amber Fault LEDs light, see "Solving problems" on page 143.

-Recovering from an overheated power supply and fan unit
+Recovering from an overheated power supply-fan